yourbasic/func/README.md

 petersen := pentagon.Match(pentagram, build.AllEdges())
 ```

-In fact, the functions implement basic concepts in graph theory:
+As you can see, the functions implement basic concepts in graph theory:
 we start with a **cycle graph** of order 5,
 compute its **complement**, and then combine these two graphs
 by **matching** their vertices.

-### Generic graphs
+### A generic graph

 It's also possible to define new graphs by
 writing **functions** that describe their **edge sets**.